AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 ## Log Entry Formats {#log-formats}

-See the general [logging article](/help/implementing/developing/introduction/logging.md) for the format of each respective log type (Dispatcher log, CDN log, etc).
+See the general [logging article](/help/implementing/developing/introduction/logging.md) for the format of each respective log type (CDN logs, and AEM logs including Apache/Dispatcher).

 Since logs from multiple programs and environments may be forwarded to the same logging destination, in addition to the output described in the logging article, the following properties will be included in each log entry: